Holographic Coarse-Graining: Correlators from the Entanglement Wedge and Other Reduced Geometries: Introduction and summary

 which will be mixed if the overall state has entanglement between $A$ and its complement $A^\mathsf{c}$.
 This is quantified by the von Neumann entropy of the reduced state, $S\equiv-\tr(\rho \ln\rho)$, which is known in this context as the entanglement entropy.
 In the bulk, it is computed by the celebrated Ryu-Takayanagi (RT) formula \cite{rt,hrt,lm,dlr},

 where $\mbox{Area}(\Gamma)$ denotes the area of the smallest extremal codimension-two bulk surface $\Gamma$ that can be continuously deformed to $A$, with $\p \Gamma =\p A$.
 Equation (\ref{rt}) holds when the bulk theory is classical Einstein gravity.
-Generalizations away from classicality or Einsteinianity can be found respectively in \cite{bdhm,flm,ew} and \cite{dong,camps}.
+Generalizations away from classicality or Einsteinianity can be found respectively in \cite{bdhm2,flm,ew} and \cite{dong,camps}.

-The prominent role played in (\ref{rt}) by the RT surface $\Gamma$ eventually led to the proposal of subregion duality, which asserts that the reduced state is encoded in the bulk region demarcated by this surface.
-In more detail, the reduced density matrix $\rho$ is conjectured \cite{densitymatrix,wall,hhlr} to be dual to the entanglement wedge of $A$, denoted $\cE$ and defined as the domain of dependence of any codimension-one bulk spacelike region extending between $A$ and $\Gamma$.
-This was more firmly established in \cite{jlms,dhw,fl,cotler,kim,chen}, by showing that all local bulk operators in $\cE$ are fully reconstructible within $A$.
-In accordance with the quantum-error-correcting nature of holography \cite{adh,harlow}, this statement is valid within a `code subspace' of the QFT, where bulk effective field theory is approximately valid.
-All curves in $\cE$ can also be reconstructed using $\rho$ \cite{rindler}.
+The prominent role played in (\ref{rt}) by the RT surface $\Gamma$ eventually led to the proposal of subregion duality, which asserts that the reduced state corresponds to the bulk region demarcated by this surface.
+In more detail, the seminal works \cite{densitymatrix,wall,hhlr} conjectured that the reduced density matrix $\rho$ is dual to the entanglement wedge of $A$, denoted $\cE$ and defined as the domain of dependence of any codimension-one bulk spacelike region extending between $A$ and $\Gamma$.
+A complete $\rho\leftrightarrow\cE$ duality would entail the ability to fully translate in both directions.

+The bulk-to-boundary translation is known as `bulk reconstruction', and seeks to identify the region in the bulk that can be fully reconstructed with the information in $\rho$.
+Building on important insights gained over the years in \cite{bena,hkll,hmps,bousso1,densitymatrix,wall,pr,morrison,hhlr}, this question was definitively answered in \cite{jlms,dhw,fl,cotler,kim,aal,chen}, which showed that, indeed, all local bulk operators in $\cE$ are fully reconstructible within $A$.
+Crucial for this achievement was the realization that holography works as a special type of code for quantum error correction (QEC) \cite{adh,harlow,ap}, and bulk reconstruction is meaningful only within a `code subspace' of the QFT, where bulk effective field theory is approximately valid.
+Useful reviews on bulk reconstruction can be found in \cite{harlowtasi,dejonckheere,kajuri,bartekreview,ayan}.

 Subregion duality implies a number of conditions that the entanglement wedge must satisfy, which follow from properties of $\rho$.
-This includes entanglement wedge nesting (i.e., $B\subset A\Rightarrow \cE_{B}\subset\cE_{A}$) and causal wedge inclusion, $\cC\subseteq\cE$, where $\cC$ refers to the bulk region that is causally accessible from $D$ (when $D$ is viewed as residing on the boundary) \cite{densitymatrix,hhlr,wall}.
+This includes entanglement wedge nesting (i.e., $B\subset A\Rightarrow \cE_{B}\subset\cE_{A}$) and causal wedge inclusion, $\cC\subseteq\cE$, where $\cC$ refers to the bulk region that is causally accessible from $D$ (when $D$ is viewed as residing on the boundary) \cite{densitymatrix,wall,hhlr}.
 These properties must hold even beyond classical Einstein gravity, posing several non-trivial constraints that the bulk must satisfy \cite{akll,cmp}.
 See Fig.~\ref{entanglementwedgefig} for schematic illustrations.

 Another crucial property of $\rho$ is the fact that it allows the correct determination of all correlators of local or extended operators $\cO_i$ placed within $A$:

 On the flip side, $\rho$ would not know about correlators of operators that are inserted \emph{outside} of $A$.
 From the subsystem perspective, the insertion of such operators amounts to a change of the reduced state, and would require recomputation of $\rho$.